 Avoid wandering hands

 Try not to touch yourself when you are speaking, whether it be your hair, face, arms, legs or jewellery as it takes they eye of the interviewer away from the speech and you may be perceived as insecure or unreliable.
+Following the following tips you will discover how to get in touch with females.
 If you are not speaking then keep your hands still either on the table in front of you or by your side.
 Avoid making rhythmic movements, tapping etc as this can be a signal of stress and uncertainty.